- Unlimited entry

 The endangered challenge

-The Endangered Challenge addresses AusVELS levels 5-10 standards.
+The endangered challenge learning program addresses AusVELS levels 5-8 standards.
 It supports the cross-curriculum priorities of Sustainability and Asia and Australia’s engagement with Asia and addresses achievements in the domains of Science, Interpersonal Development, Personal Learning, Civics and Citizenship, English, Humanities, Communication and Thinking Processes.